pierluigiferrari/ssd_keras/README.md

 wget http://host.robots.ox.ac.uk/pascal/VOC/voc2007/VOCtest_06-Nov-2007.tar
 ```

 Set the file paths to the data accordingly in [`train_ssd300.ipynb`](./train_ssd300.ipynb) and execute the cells.

-I would also recommend loading pre-trained weights at least for the reduced VGG-16 base network, although I haven't gotten around to porting weights from the Caffe implementation myself yet.
+It is also strongly recommended that you load the pre-trained VGG-16 weights linked below when attempting to train SSD300, otherwise your training will almost certainly be unsuccessful.
+Note that the original VGG-16 was trained layer-wise, so trying to train the even deeper SSD300 all at once from scratch will very likely not work.
+Also note that even with the pre-trained VGG-16 weights it will take at least 20,000 training steps to get a half-decent performance out of SSD300.

 Training and prediction are covered in the notebook, but mAP evaluation is not.

 #### Working with the generator

-If you'd like to train a model on arbitrary datasets, a brief introduction to the design of the data generator may be useful:
+If you'd like to train a model on arbitrary datasets, a brief introduction to the design of the data generator might be useful:

 The generator class `BatchGenerator` is in the module [`ssd_batch_generator.py`](./ssd_batch_generator.py) and using it consists of three steps:

 1. Create an instance using the constructor.
-The constructor simply sets the file path to the images, a list of object classes to be included (you may not want to include all object classes that are annotated in the dataset), and the desired order in which the generator yields the ground truth box coordinates and class ID.
+The constructor just sets the desired order in which the generator yields the ground truth box coordinates and class ID.
 Even though different box coordinate orders are theoretically possible, `SSDBoxEncoder` currently requires the generator to pass ground truth box coordinates to it in the format `[class_id, xmin, xmax, ymin, ymax]`, which is also the constructor's default setting for this parameter.
 2. Next, lists of image names and annotations (labels, targets, call them whatever you like) need to be parsed from one or multiple source files such as CSV or XML files by calling one of the parser methods that `BatchGenerator` provides.
 The generator object stores the data that is later used to generate the batches in two Python lists: `filenames` and `labels`.
-The former contains just the names of the images to be included, e.g. "001934375.jpg".
+The former contains just the file paths of the images to be included, e.g. "some_dataset/001934375.png".
 The latter contains for each image a Numpy array with the bounding box coordinates and object class ID of each labeled object in the image.
 The job of the parse methods that the generator provides is to create these two lists. `parse_xml()` does this for the Pascal VOC data format and `parse_csv()` does it for any CSV file in which the image names, category IDs and box coordinates make up the first six columns of the file.
 If you have a dataset that stores its annotations in a format that is not compatible with the two existing parser methods, you can just write an additional parser method that can parse whatever format your annotations are in.
-As long as that parser method sets the two lists `filenames` and `labels` as described in the documentation, you can use this generator with any arbitrary dataset without having to change anything else.
+As long as that parser method sets the two lists `filenames` and `labels` as described in the documentation, you can use this generator with an arbitrary dataset without having to change anything else.
 3. Finally, in order to actually generate a batch, call the `generate()` method.
 You have to set the desired batch size and whether or not to generate batches in training mode.
 If batches are generated in training mode, `generate()` calls the `encode_y()` method of `SSDBoxEncoder` from the module [`ssd_box_encode_decode_utils.py`](./ssd_box_encode_decode_utils.py) to convert the ground truth labels into the big tensor that the cost function needs.
 This is why you need to pass an `SSDBoxEncoder` instance to `generate()` in training mode.
 Inside `encode_y()` is where the anchor box matching and box coordinate conversion happens.
 If batches are not generated in training mode, then the ground truth labels are just returned in their regular format along with the images.
 The remaining arguments of `generate()` are mainly image manipulation features for online data augmentation and to get the images into the size you need.
 The documentation describes them in detail.

 #### Encoding and decoding boxes